Laguna1989/obsidian_notes/tools/Google docs - Markdown export.md

 ---
 tags:
   - tool
+  - markdown
 links: "[[tools]]"
 ---

-To export google doc files there are two extensions available
+To export google doc files to [[Markdown]], there are two extensions available

 # Docs To Markdown